Javascript is not enabled.

 Another problem with these plans, Rose explains, is that younger, healthier people tend to enroll in them, leaving older and sicker patients in conventional insurance plans.
 This means older and sicker people and those with greater health needs face higher premiums in the individual market because there are fewer healthier people in those health plans whose premiums would help defray the medical costs of those with greater health care needs.

-Rose said pulling back the duration of these plans “is long anticipated and a great step.
+Rose says pulling back the duration of these plans “is long anticipated and a great step.
 There is certainly room for short-term, limited-duration plans in very select circumstances.
 But they should be short term.
-This proposal makes it short term again.”
+This [rule] makes them truly short term again.”

-If enacted, this regulation would apply only to new short-term policies.
+The regulation applies only to new short-term policies.
 That means anyone who already has one of these health insurance plans can still keep it for up to three years, if they choose.

 Join AARP to Continue